wanxinjiang/SCluster/README.md

 ```
 ![这是图片](/Examples/umap.png "umap")
 ### Subsequent related analysis
-You can use [SCANPY](https://scanpy.readthedocs.io/en/stable/ "SCANPY") for it.
+You can use [SCANPY](https://scanpy.readthedocs.io/en/stable/ "SCANPY") to do it.